MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-activities-list.md

 ---
 title: List - Activities API
-description: This article describes the list request in Cloud App Security's Activities API. ms.date: 03/27/2020 ms.topic: reference
+description: This article describes the list request in the Defender for Cloud Apps Activities API. ms.date: 03/27/2020 ms.topic: reference
 ---